SAMD9 Deficiency – Definition

 - SAMD9L deficiency

-- IMAGe syndrome – Intrauterine growth retardation, metaphyseal dysplasia, adrenal hypoplasia, genital anomalies (mutation in the CDKN1C gene)
+- IMAGe syndrome – Intrauterine growth retardation, metaphyseal dysplasia, adrenal hypoplasia, genital anomalies (pathogenic variant in the CDKN1C gene)

 Clinical Presentation